AndreiS125/occuno/occuno-frontend/README.md

-# Auxilium Frontend
+# Occuno Frontend

-A modern, Apple-inspired web interface for the Auxilium AI Productivity Planner.
+A modern, Apple-inspired web interface for the Occuno AI Productivity Planner.

 ## Features